-With an Apple Store designer on board, Juno raises $20M to build apartments more sustainably – TechCrunch
+With an Apple Store designer as a co-founder, Juno raises $20M to build apartments more sustainably – TechCrunch

 “We’re…treating housing development like product development, a process we call ‘productization,’ ” he told TechCrunch.
 “By creating buildings that are worthy of being repeated, tools and systems can be created to enable continuous improvement and increase efficiency.
 If buildings are considered or designed in a one-off context, then the learnings from one project to the next will fail to exist.”

 Note that Juno’s productization could be considered similar to the more commonly used term prefabrication in some aspects.
-While prefab construction company Katerra crashed and burned, a number of other companies in the space continue to raise money and grow, including Abodu and Mighty Buildings, which is also backed by Khosla but is more focused accessory dwelling units and single-family homes.
+While prefab construction company Katerra crashed and burned, a number of other companies in the space continue to raise money and grow, including Abodu and Mighty Buildings, which is also backed by Khosla but is more focused on accessory dwelling units and single-family homes.
 There is also North Carolina-based Prescient, which is also constructing multifamily housing and hotels through prefabrication.

 Juno’s theory is that via “productization,” it can create the tools, systems and processes that can lead to things like reduced design timelines, increased precision in estimation and scheduling and a “significantly accelerated” construction process.
 All this, Scherr said, can result in more affordable housing options for people all over the United States.
 Also, Juno claims that its design process, for example, is 60% faster than in traditional real estate development.